jlmelville/sneer/docs/embedding-methods.md

 anywhere.
 But I think it might be useful.
 There is some extra background material on [computing the gradient for DHSSNE](dynamic-hssne.html), if you're interested in more details.

+Like `itsne`, you can gain a little extra control over this method with the `dyn` parameter, which is described next.

 ## `dyn`